mattgahrns/noun-swapper-backend/README.md

 # Krazy-Poems-Backend

-Flatiron School Module 3 Project Backend
+Flatiron School Module 3 Project Backend by Matt Gahrns, [Christian Kastner](https://github.com/ckastner12), [Jen Williams](https://github.com/Taljjaa)

 Krazy Poems is a program designed to liven up poems or text by identifying nouns, adjectives, verbs, and adverbs in a sentence and replacing them with other random words.
 You can also have your new krazy poem read aloud by a diverse set of different voices and even add music to the reading!